kenigreg/gregsnc-news/README.md

 The back-end of the app was done in ExpressJS; Database in PostgreSql, while the seeding was done with KnexJS.

+## Deployment

+The NC News Front End was deployed with Netlify.
+Link to the live deployed version [https://gregsncnews.netlify.com](https://gregsncnews.netlify.com).

 ## Instructions

 To run this app locally, you will need to clone the repository from GitHub to your local machine.
 Follow the instructions below: